AxelTahmid/openapi-gen/CONTRIBUTING.md

 ---

-Thank you for contributing to OpenAPI Go! 🎉
+Thank you for contributing to OpenApi Gen! 🎉